 Please contact Linda Yoder at firstname.lastname@example.org or call 574.935.5159.
 The Marshall County COVID-19 Community Response and Recovery Fund is active and will be used to address immediate and long term needs.

 To apply for a Rapid Response Grant from the Marshall County COVID-19 Community Response and Recovery fund, please click here.
-During Phase 1 Grants, we are working with trusted community partners to identify the most critical immediate basic needs such as food, childcare, and rent/utility assistance.
+During Phase 1 Grants, we are working with trusted community partners to identify the most critical immediate basic needs such as food, childcare, mental health, and rent/utility assistance.
 During Phase 2 Grants, we will work on longer term needs with a committee of representatives from each Marshall County city and town helping guide that work.
 We are utilizing the best resources from both United Way of Marshall County and the Marshall County Community Foundation to continue to support our communities.

 - Argos Methodist Church Food Pantry